 Add an iOS/iPadOS line-of-business app to Microsoft Intune

 Use the information in this article to help you add an iOS/iPadOS line-of-business (LOB) app to Microsoft Intune.
 A line-of-business (LOB) app is an app that you add to Intune from an IPA app installation file.
 This kind of app is typically written in-house.
 You will first need to join the iOS Developer Enterprise Program.
-For more information about how to do this see Apple's website.

 Users of iOS/iPadOS devices can remove some of the built-in iOS/iPadOS apps, like Stocks and Maps.
 You cannot use Intune to redeploy these apps.
 If users delete these apps, they must go to the app store and manually reinstall them.

 iOS/iPadOS LOB apps have a maximum size limit of 2 GB per app.

 Bundle identifiers (for example, com.contoso.app) are meant to be unique identifiers of an app.
 For example, to install a beta version of an LOB app next to the production version for testing purposes, the beta version must have a different unique identifier (for example, com.contoso.app-beta).
 Otherwise, the beta version will overlap with the production and be treated as an upgrade.
 Renaming the .ipa file has no effect on this behavior.

 You can deploy LOB apps to Shared iPad devices.
 For Shared iPad devices, line-of-business apps must be assigned as required to a device group containing Shared iPad devices from the Microsoft Intune admin center.

 - Sign in to the Microsoft Intune admin center.

 - Select Apps > All apps > Add.